google-deepmind/dm_control/README.md

     MuJoCo Pro (e.g. `libmujoco200.so` or `libmujoco200.dylib`) are installed at
     non-default paths, specify their locations using the `MJKEY_PATH` and `MJLIB_PATH` environment variables respectively.

+## Versioning

+`dm_control` is released on a rolling basis: the latest commit on the `master` branch of our GitHub repository represents our latest release.
+Our Python package is versioned `0.0.N`, where `N` is the number that appears in the `PiperOrigin-RevId` field of the commit message.
+We always ensure that `N` strictly increases between a parent commit and its children.
+We do not upload all versions to PyPI, and occasionally the latest version on PyPI may lag behind the latest commit on GitHub.
+Should this happen, you can still install the newest version available by running `pip install git+git://github.com/deepmind/dm_control.git`.

 ## Rendering